ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-07-28-create-beautiful-and-localized-documentations-and-websites-using-mkdocs-github.md

 # Create beautiful and localized documentations and websites using MkDocs + Github

 This is the web version of the talk I gave at [EuroPython 2021](https://ep2021.europython.eu/talks/8FcL3BL-create-beautiful-and-localized-documentations-and-websites-using-mkdocs-github/).
+If you prefer the [video format, it is available here](https://mail.google.com/mail/u/0/?zx=hxrvlcmae3qu#inbox/FMfcgzGkZsvxBwKCzsCdVjvHFRtQVRhQ?projector=1).

 ![mkdocs + github talk logo](images/mkdocsgh-logo.png)